archethic-foundation/archethic-docs/docs/participate/wallet/README.md

 Archethic Wallet stores a set of information so that the application is functional in both online and offline mode.

 The first group of information represents the globally available user preferences:
-- **First Launch: Allows to know if this is the first launch of the application in order to clear the keystore for iOS.
+- **First Launch**: Allows to know if this is the first launch of the application in order to clear the keystore for iOS.
 Indeed, iOS key store is persistent, so if this is first launch then we will clear the keystore.
 - **Authentification Method**: Allows to know which authentication mode is used (PIN, password, YubiKey, biometrics).
 - **Current Currency**: Allows you to know what currency is used in the application.
 - **Current Language**: Allows you to know which language is used in the application.